 To put it this into simpler terms.
 The more splines an axle shaft has, the stronger it is.
 That’s what’s so great about the Dana 60.
 They have huge diameter axle shafts that are hard to break.

 Dana 44 vs Dana 60: Aftermarket

 Since both the Dana 44 and Dana 60 have been around forever, and have come in many vehicles, their aftermarket is enormous.
 Want to pull Dana 44s out of a Jeep Grand Wagoneer and stick them under your XJ Cherokee?
 You can do that, and the aftermarket has parts ready for you.

 Want to build a 40 spline beast of a Dana 60?
 You can do that.
 No matter how you want to mix and match your parts, someone else has done it and documented it to make your life easier.

 Dana 44 vs Dana 60: The Little Stuff

 So we’ve covered the housing strength, center section strength, center section features, and axle shaft strength.
 But what about all the other miscellaneous stuff?

-If you are looking for specific width axles, I would highly recommend researching on the internet and see what axles work best with your specific platform.
+If you are looking for specific width axles, I would highly recommend researching on the internet and see what axles work best for your particular platform.
 Otherwise, you might end up buying a set of axles that won’t work all that well in your vehicle.

-If you’re building a rock crawler on any kind, I would recommend getting the axles out of a 1-ton Chevy, or an M1008 CUCV.
-The axles out of an M1008 have 4.10 gears and LSDs already installed in them.
+If you’re building a rock crawler of any kind, I would recommend getting the axles out of a 1-ton Chevy, or an M1008 CUCV.
+The axles out of an M1008 have 4.10 gears and LSD already installed in them.

 Plus with how expensive a Dana 60 is compared to a Dana 44, it would make more sense to buy a Dana 44 and beef it up with aftermarket parts.